How do I file an application for Social Security Disability benefits?

 Filing an Application for Social Security Disability Online

 Social Security provides several ways to file your application for Social Security Disability.
-If you are applying for disabled worker’s benefits, you can file an application online on the Social Security Administration website at www.ssa.gov.
+If you are applying for disabled worker’s benefits, you can file an application online on the Social Security Administration website.
 Online disability applications are not currently available for disabled widows and widowers, disabled surviving divorced spouses, or disabled adult children.
-For information about Social Security benefits for disabled dependents, visit our article “Who Are the Four Groups of People Who May Meet the Requirements for Eligibility for Social Security Disability?”
+For information about Social Security benefits for disabled dependents, visit our article What kinds of Social Security disability benefits are there?